HL7/fhir-pacio-adi/input/pagecontent/index.md

-The Advance Directive Interoperability (ADI) FHIR implementation guide (IG) explains how to represent, exchange, and verify a person’s goals, preferences and priorities for medical treatment and interventions regarding future medical care.
+The Advance Healthcare Directive Interoperability (ADI) FHIR implementation guide (IG) explains how to represent, exchange, and verify a person’s goals, preferences and priorities for medical treatment and interventions regarding future medical care.
 It also explains how to represent a person’s appointment of one or more healthcare agents who can make care decisions for the patient if the patient can’t communicate.

 <blockquote class="stu-note">
     <p>